 The VIU exceeds carrying amount for each of the CGUs.
 The impairment test did not indicate that the value of the goodwill needs to be impaired.
-Based on a sensitivity analysis, the ceteris paribus impact of impairment of goodwill.
+Based on a sensitivity analysis, the ceteris paribus impact of reducing the terminal growth rate from 1.5% to 0.5% would not result in any impairment of goodwill.
+Similarly, the ceteris paribus impact of increasing the WACC by one percentage point would not result in any impairment of goodwill.
 Management has considered and assessed reasonable possible changes for key assumptions and has not identified any instance that could cause the carrying amount of the goodwill to exceed its recoverable amount.